Ensono/CheckyChatbot/README.md

 #### HTTP Resposne `expectHttpResponse*`

-The HTTP Response is captured, and assertions are made using the content of the `expectHttpResponse*` elements.
+Checky will capture the HTTP Response, and follow the assertions defined by the `expectHttpResponse*` elements.
 For headers and the message body either literal strings can be matched, or .NET Regular Expressions can be used to match patterns in the response.